 - The Martyr of Idaho. by Frank Steunenberg.

-- Frank Steunenberg.
+- Frank Steunenberg (PDF).
 Idaho State Historical Society Reference Series Number 402.

 - Big Trouble: a murder in a small western town sets off a struggle for the soul of America. by Anthony J. Lukas, Simon & Schuster, 1997.